reinhart1010/nix/docs/en/common/argocd.md

 # argocd

 Command-line interface to control a Argo CD server.
-Some subcommands such as `argocd app` have their own usage documentation.
+Some subcommands such as `app` have their own usage documentation.
 More information: <https://argo-cd.readthedocs.io/en/stable/user-guide/commands/argocd/>.

 - Login to Argo CD server: